OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 To see what the board would look like I clicked to the 3D viewer and saw that Kicad made no extra space around the circuit, so I chose the Edge.Cut layer, clicked on the rectangular symbol and drew a rectangle around the circuit, giving it more space around all elements.
 This is what it looked like in 3D view after that.

 In this [video](https://www.youtube.com/watch?v=ZeAAy6L8AB8&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=2) he adds 3D model to his PCB and uses the 3D viewer.
 To add 3D models to my board I right clicked on each element, chose **properties** and then clicked on **3D models** in the top bar.
 Then I had to click on the line that was lighted up with blue because then a small folder logo appeared beside the text.
 After that I clicked on this **small folder symbol**, searched for the **Fab Lab Library** and opened it.
 In it I found the **Fab.3Dshapes** folder and opened it to find **R_1206.step** and finally click on **OK**.
 When I opened up the 3D viewer I could see that the Resistor appeared in 3D on the board.

 There was no 3D model for ATtiny4012, led light and button in Fab.3Dshapes, so [Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) explained in the video what to do and pointed to this [website](https://www.snapeda.com/) to find the 3D model.
 I had to sign up to be able to use the website.
 Then I used the search window to find each element, chose the right one from a list and downloaded a 3D model.
 I opened the download in the downloads folder, copied it and pasted it into the **Fab.3Dshapes** folder.
 After that I could find the models in the same way as I explained before.
 The only problem was that when these models were opened up in Kicad-properties-3D models-Fab.3Dshapes they didn´t sit on the plate but lay on their side.
 That was easily fixed just by rotating them about 90 degrees.

  [Here](https://www.youtube.com/watch?v=Tq6v1HqWmm0&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=8) he shows how to use Design Rule Checker and Inkscape.
 [Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) shows how to use **Design Rule Checker** to see if everything is legal.
 I clicked on the symbol for it and chose **Run DRC**.
 I got 6 warnings that said "Silkscreen clipped by solder mask".
 Andri said that it would be important to fix this if the board was to be produced, but since this doesn´t really matter when this board is made, i ignored the warnings.

  To export the final desing I chose **File** and **Export SVG**.
 I checked in the **F.Cu box** and changed the **Print Mode** from color to **black and white**.
 Then I saved the file.
 The next step was to open the file in Inkscape.
 The whole page appeared in Inkscape with the frame around the page and the text boxes.
 I only needed the board, so I copied it and pasted it into a new Inkscape file.
 In Inkscape I changed the colour of the circuit from black to white and changed the background to black.

+I had to make two files in Inskcape, one for milling the circuit and another one for cutting the outline, because these two files are cut with different bits.
+To make the file for the outline I copied the outline and pasted it beside the other one.
+Then I copied it again and pasted exactly the same rectangle, but coloured it white.
+In the boxes for height and width I extracted 1,6mm from the numbers by writing -1,6 in both boxes.
+Then I selected both rectangles, went to **Object** and **Align and distribute**.
+Then I aligned the rectangles on x-axis and y-axis.
+Now I had an outline that was 0,8mm wide and that was a good size for the cutting line because the bit that will be used is just under 0,8mm.

+Finally, I saved a new Inkscape file with the outline drawing, then selected the drawing of the outline and exported it as PNG.
+Then I also exported the drawing of the circuit as PNG.

 In this [video](https://www.youtube.com/watch?v=zJNpHpuvNjk&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=9) he explaines how to mill a board with Fab Modules.